torque6942/aftermath/README.md

 This is just a simple Quake project I've started.
 I have some ideas of what I want this to become but nothing big yet.
 My main goal is to increase the feeling of damage dealing while slowing the pace and still keeping it fun.

+0.04
+- Added weapon upgrade for shotgun
+- Added new model for upgraded shotgun
+- Added sparks, impact sounds and footsteps to knight and hell knight

 0.03
 - Added secondary fire trigger
 - Added 3 burst secondary fire to shotgun (inspired by Doom 2016)